kartikeytewari/restaurant_finder/README.md

 # Restaurant finder

-A API to find restaurants.
+An API to find restaurants.
 The API searches and returns restaurants that are open at the time of calling it.

 ## Installation Instructions
 1. Clone the repository with: `git clone https://github.com/kartikeytewari/restaurant_finder`